Information about Harvard

 Can I take a gap year if admitted?

 Yes.
-All admitted students are given the option to matriculate that year or to postpone entry for one year.
+All admitted students are given the option to postpone entry for one year if they wish.
 We heartily approve of the concept of the gap year and wish more American students would choose that option.

-If I’m planning to take a gap year, should I apply during that gap year or during the upper sixth year?
+If I’m planning to take a gap year, should I apply during that gap year or during my final year at high school?

 What is a “Guidance Counselor”?
 Who should complete the Secondary School Report at my school?

 Is my US admissions offer unconditional?
-In the UK the offers are conditional based on final A-level results received in August.
+In the UK the offers are conditional and based on final A-level or Advanced Higher results received in August.

 All admissions offers are given based on the continuation of high level academic and personal performance.
 If actual results received are significantly lower than what was predicted, the admissions offer can be rescinded.
-In the US, we receive the Final School Report in June and each year we write to any students whose final grades are disappointing; from time to time an offer is rescinded.
-For UK students, we do not receive the final A-level results until mid-August, but we do review them and contact students with disappointing results.
-It’s rare, but it has happened that an offer was withdrawn in August.
+We receive the Final School Report from US high schools in June and each year we write to any students whose final grades are disappointing; from time to time an offer is rescinded.
+For UK students, we do not receive your final results until mid-August, but we do review them and contact students with disappointing results.
+It’s very rare, but occasionally offers have been withdrawn.
 So keep up your work even after being admitted!

 Do you need TOEFL?
 Do you use the IELTS?
 Can any other tests be substituted for SAT or ACT?

 We do not require the TOEFL from any applicants.
-However, if English is not your first language and you have taken the TOEFL as part of application to other universities, you may send it to us and we will include that information as part of your application.
+However, if English is not your first language and you have taken the TOEFL as part of an application to other universities, you may send it to us and we will include that information as part of your application.
 We do not accept the IELTS test.
-The SAT or ACT are required components of the application process and cannot be replaced by any other testing.
+The SAT or ACT, if required, cannot be replaced by any other testing.